Student Retention and Graduation Subcommittee (SRGS)

 - ex-officio members of the administration as determined by the Executive Committee and the President, and who shall normally include incumbents or designees of the following offices or their equivalents: Associate Vice President for Student Affairs, Enrollment and Student Support; Associate Vice President, Student Retention and Academic Success; Associate Dean of Undergraduate Studies; Director of the Office of Institutional Research; and may include others as deemed necessary to the work of the Subcommittee;

 Officers: The Subcommittee shall elect a Chair and Vice-Chair by and from the voting membership of the Subcommittee.

 - The subcommittee is charged to develop its own agenda in conjunction with the Academic Policies Committee relating to the scope of its responsibilities.
 All academic policy related items must be referred through Academic Policies Committee prior to the suubcommittee's engagement of the item.

-- The Subcommittee may suggest that items be referred by the Academic Policies Committee to other Senate or University Committees or administrative units in Academic Affairs or Student Affairs through the Student Affairs Policy Committee.
+- The Subcommittee may suggest that items be referred by the Academic Policies Committee to other Senate or University Committees or administrative units in Academic Affairs or Student Affairs.

 - The Subcommittee shall meet at least once a month at a designated time and place.

 - A quorum of the Subcommittee shall require the presence of at least six voting members.
 The Committee shall not act in the absence of a quorum.

 - Subcommittee meetings shall be open to the university community.